MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 Your Microsoft engagement owner(s) will set up the engagements in MS Collaborate and users will be invited to participate in the engagement.

-Adding users to an engagement requires that each user be registered in the Dev Center with either an individual or company Dev Center account.
-If the user is a member of a company or organization, the Dev Center admin needs to add the new users to the Dev Center company account before they can be added to an MS Collaborate engagement.
-If the company or organization does not yet exist in Dev Center, then a company representative needs to create a new company account in Dev Center and identify an organization admin who can add other users to the Dev Center company account.
+Adding users to an engagement requires that each user be registered in the Partner Center with either an individual or company Partner Center account.
+If the user is a member of a company or organization, the Partner Center admin needs to add the new users to the Partner Center company account before they can be added to an MS Collaborate engagement.
+If the company or organization does not yet exist in DePartnerv Center, then a company representative needs to create a new company account in Partner Center and identify an organization admin who can add other users to the Partner Center company account.

 See [Register with Microsoft Collaborate](registration.md) for more information about getting set up to use MS Collaborate.

 > [!NOTE]
-> MS Collaborate uses the same Dev Center account as other programs in Dev Center.
-The company you choose is important if your company or organization will also enroll in Dev Center programs that require bank account or certificate information.
+> MS Collaborate uses the same Partner Center account as other programs in Partner Center.
+The company you choose is important if your company or organization will also enroll in Partner Center programs that require bank account or certificate information.
 >
-> If your organization uses Azure Active Directory (AAD) in Dev Center, you need to onboard the users to Dev Center in your AAD account.
+> If your organization uses Azure Active Directory (AAD) in Partner Center, you need to onboard the users to Partner Center in your AAD account.
 >
-> If you belong to multiple Dev Center organizations, you may need to switch your sign in to the organization that is onboarded to the MS Collaborate engagement you want to see.
+> If you belong to multiple Partner Center organizations, you may need to switch your sign in to the organization that is onboarded to the MS Collaborate engagement you want to see.

 ## How to add users

-Once a user is registered in Dev Center, it it easy for the MS Collaborate *Engagement Owner(s)* or organization's *Power User(s)* to a add the user to an engagement.
+Once a user is registered in Partner Center, it it easy for the MS Collaborate *Engagement Owner(s)* or organization's *Power User(s)* to a add the user to an engagement.
 Engagement Owners can add Power Users for an organization.
 Contact the MS Collaborate Engagement Owner to be added as a Power User for your organization.

 1. Navigate to the Engagement in which you want to add or remove users and click **Edit Engagement** to open the Engagement management page.
 As an organization Power User, you can only change membership roles for users in your organization.
 All other tabs will be read only.